epfl-lasa/rds/README.md

 # RDS

+Redirecting Driver Support (RDS) is a method to enable robots to reactively avoid imminent collisions with moving objects.
 This repository contains the RDS method's basic implementation, a ROS node to integrate it into a control loop via ROS, and another ROS node to monitor the first node.
-The term RDS stands for Redirecting Driver Support and refers to a method to enable robots to reactively avoid imminent collisions with moving objects.

 ## Qolo Setup